-Appendix 5: Narrative exploration of the monetary value of personal data
+Appendix 2: Narrative Exploration of the Monetary Value of Personal Data

 One argument against establishing a regulatory regime based on data intermediaries is that the establishment of such a regime would entail fixed costs and transaction costs that are large relative to the surplus available to be transferred from firms to web users.
-In this section, we review the available empirical evidence on the value of user data, which indicates that the surplus firms derive from user data is substantial.
+In this Appendix, we review the available empirical evidence on the value of user data, which indicates that the surplus firms derive from user data is substantial.

 There is a nascent literature studying the value of web users' data for the quality of online services offered by firms.
 This literature typically assesses improvements of service quality in statistical terms: recommending products/content can be viewed as a prediction task with the goal of achieving the highest possible prediction accuracy.
 Several studies assess the value of data in the context of search engines.
-The study of He et al. (2017) finds evidence consistent with improvements in search result accuracy from additional users providing feedback about search results.
-Yoganarasimhan (2020) finds a clear positive relationship between the length of personal data records and various measures of search result accuracy.
-Additionally, Schaefer and Sapi (2020) provide evidence consistent with complementarity effects between the richness of personal data records and the number of users providing feedback in the search engine context.
+He and coauthors find evidence consistent with improvements in search result accuracy from additional users providing feedback about search results.86 Yoganarasimhan finds a clear positive relationship between the length of personal data records and various measures of search result accuracy.87 Additionally, Schaefer and Sapi provide evidence consistent with complementarity effects between the richness of personal data records and the number of users providing feedback in the search engine context.88

 Several other studies assess the value of data in contexts other than search.
-Neuman et al. (2019) demonstrate that data profiles provided by data brokers improve accuracy in identifying a user with a particular attribute by up to 77% relative to random selection, with substantial heterogeneity in effect size across data brokers.
-Another general study of the value of consumer data is provided by Azevedo et al. (2019), who establish a theoretical foundation for slowly decaying returns from user generated data to scale for firms running large scale experiments, such as A/B testing.
-One study of data's value in the content recommendation context is Claussen et al. (2019), who compare the quality of algorithmic and editorial news recommendation.
-They find that the length of personal data records leads the algorithm to outperform editorial news recommendation in terms of user engagement.
+Neuman and coauthors demonstrate that data profiles provided by data brokers improve accuracy in identifying a user with a particular attribute by up to 77% relative to random selection, with substantial heterogeneity in effect size across data brokers.89 Another general study of the value of consumer data is provided by Azevedo and coauthors, who establish a theoretical foundation for slowly decaying returns from user-generated data to scale for firms running large-scale experiments, such as A/B testing.90 One study of data's value in the content recommendation context is Claussen and coauthors, who compare the quality of algorithmic and editorial news recommendations.91 They find that the length of